plmqaz-bot/wholeren/README.md

 Filter to select only finished contract and service

-delete does not delete the head column
+delete does not delete the head column --DONE

-edit contract
+edit contract --DONE

 make a service to generally handle all forbidden requests, query errors,  redirect to appropriate page and return correct format --Stage 3. --DONE